-During the undergraduate course students will spend portion of the long vacations obtaining practical experience in mines.
-The minimum requirement is ninety days' industrial experience.
+During the undergraduate course, students will spend portion of the long recesses obtaining practical experience in mines.
+The minimum requirement is 100 days' industrial experience, fifty working days in each of Years 2 and 3.
 However, students are advised to seek additional practical training.
 Mining companies prepare programmes so that the students obtain special experience in mining.
 This experience is important; it is related to the academic training received within the School, and can contribute to the experience record of candidates for the Mine Manager's Certificate.